andaziar/andaziar.github.io/about.md

 :computer: As of 2014, senior consultant at Netlight Consulting.

 :robot: Really into machine learning and data science

+:hamburger: 90% burgers in my blood stream.
+The rest is :icecream:
 ### Contact

 You can reach me at [miran.andaziar@gmail.com](mailto:miran.andaziar@gmail.com)